 This is pretty much the classic recipe for Cuban Black Beans and Rice.
 Black Beans with Rice is a peasant dish.
 The traditional dish gets its main flavors from onion, garlic, bell pepper, pork fat and, of course, the beans.
 I've changed the recipe a little, using bacon instead of just pork fat.
-This recipe also has bouillon cubes, vinegar, a little cumin, black pepper and oregano, which are found in many versions of this dish.
+This recipe also has bouillon cubes, an orange, a little cumin, black pepper and oregano, which are found in many versions of this dish.

 Other recipes you might like are Red Beans and Rice and Hoppin' John.